open/close all folders

 - In the Mass Effect series asari are all "female" and reproduce by a form of parthenogenesis where they psychically link with another, preferably of another species, and rearrange half their genome to resemble their partner's.
 The children are always asari, of course, but they are said to have a father of a different species.

 - In the Dragon Age series, human-elf children are, for all intents and purposes, biologically human—which is a blessing for many of them, since half-elves are discriminated against by both humans (who generally view elves as a lowly species) and elves (who are heading towards extinction and thus shun any crossbreeding with humans, as it never results in elves being born).
 Word of God is that there is a very specific reason for this and it has more to do with elves themselves than with humans (so this trope is inverted: it's the elven genes that are universally recessive).
+It's heavily implied that Alistair's mother was an elf Gray Warden, who had a one-night stand with King Maric, and then gave him the human-looking baby to raise.

 - Darkstalkers: It is mentioned that an offspring of a Cat Girl and a normal human is always a cat girl.